ahlusar1989/Exercisms/README.md

 # Exercisms
-Small finger exercises for Scala and Rust
+Small finger exercises to keep up to date with Scala, Java and Rust